Convergence of the Probabilistic Interpretation of Modulus: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank the anonymous referee for a very careful reading of an earlier version and for many comments that helped improve the paper over all.
 Lind and Poggi-Corradini would like to thank MSRI for their support while some of this research was completed.
 The work of Poggi-Corradini and Albin is supported in part by NSF Grant n.
 2154032.

-{\bf Added in proof:} After this paper was submitted, A.~Nachmias sent us a personal communication noting that he had a similar unpublished result as Theorem \ref{cor4}, but with a different proof.
+{\bf Added in proof:} After the work on this paper was completed, A.~Nachmias sent us a personal communication noting that he had a similar unpublished result as Theorem \ref{cor4}, but with a different proof.